Canada's National Contact Point (NCP)

 Countries adhering to the Guidelines are instructed in the Decision to establish a National Contact Point (NCP):

-Adhering countries shall set up National Contact Points for undertaking promotional activities, handling inquiries and for discussions with the parties concerned on all matters covered by the Guidelines so that they can contribute to the solution of problems which may arise in this connection, taking due account of the attached procedural guidance.
+Adhering countries shall set up National Contact Points for undertaking promotional activities, handling inquiries and for discussions with the parties concerned on all matters covered by the Guidelines so that they can contribute to the solution of problems which may arise in this connection, taking due account the Procedures Guide for Canada’s NCP for the OECD Guidelines for MNEs.

 That the NCPs "contribute to the solution of problems" is binding on governments.
 This is not new, as it is a restatement of an obligation first adopted by governments in an OECD Decision in 1984.
 Reference to the "procedural guidance" is new and, while this latter document is not legally binding, OECD Ministers agreed that NCPs would be guided by it in the implementation of the Guidelines.
 Section C of the Procedural Guidance - Implementation in Specific Instances - deals with the resolution of problems: